-Vulnerability Summary: Located next the Green Mountain National Forest and with a historically active forest products industry, much of the Town of Bristol is still forested.
-Much of the downtown, as well as many of the structures along the Rte.
-116 and Lower Notch Rd corridors, are located within the wildland-urban "interface" (areas with housing in the vicinity of contiguous wildland vegetation) and "intermix" (areas where housing and vegetation intermingle).
+Vulnerability Summary: With a historically active forest products industry, much of the Town of Bristol is still forested.
+Consequently, many of the newer structures, in town would fall within an urban/wildfire interface.
 This increased risk for wildfire due to proximity is moderated by the so-called "Teflon Forest" conditions of the Northeastern US.
 While moisture levels generally tend to be higher than in the fire-plagued western forests, scattered periods of drought can increase fire danger levels to Extreme particularly during spring and fall seasons when dry leaves cover much of the forest floor.

-It is becoming increasingly important that residences and essential facilities be constructed with an eye toward wildfire resistance by establishing no-burn zones around structures and by providing suitable water supplies for fire-fighting to more remote residences.
+It is becoming increasingly important that residences and essential facilities be constructed with an eye toward wildfire resistance by establishing no-burn zones around structures and by providing suitable water supplies for fire fighting to more remote residences.

 With a community vulnerability score of 3, wildfire is considered a HIGH PRIORITY influenced by a historically high likelihood of occurrence and a low overall impact to the community.

-Invasive Species (Vulnerability Score of 3) Location: Invasive species are becoming a widespread problem throughout Bristol and the rest of Vermont.
-Damages range from skin blistering and scarring in the case of poison parsnip, to the devastating effect the Asian Longhorn Beetle (ALB) or Emerald Ash Borer (EAB) could have on Bristol's forest products industry.
+Invasive Species (Vulnerability Score of 3)

+Location: Invasive species are becoming a widespread problem throughout Bristol and the rest of Vermont.
+Damages range from skin blistering and scarring in the case of poison parsnip, to the devastating effect the Asian Longhorn Beetle or Emerald Ash Borer could have on Bristol's forest products industry.